 Mark Twain said, “The difference between the almost right word and the right word is really a large matter—’tis the difference between the lightning-bug and the lightning.”

 The same could be said for your church media.
 The right image can stop the scroll on social media or snap attention back to the message.
-So then, where do you find the right images—especially for significant times on the Church calendar like Lent, Ash Wednesday, and Maundy Thursday?
+So then, where do you find the right images—especially for significant times on the Church calendar like Lent, Easter, Ash Wednesday, and Maundy Thursday?

 If you have no room in the budget for professional-quality church media, explore sites offering free stock photos.
 Look at the details for each image, as some images require attribution or limit use.